 Get Outside The Comfort Zone

-Following a routine is important, but it is okay to change it up every now and then.
-You don’t want to find yourself stuck doing the same things day-in and day-out.
-This is the fastest way to losing motivation.
+Following a routine is important, but it is okay to change it up now and then.
+You don’t want to find yourself stuck doing the same things day-in and day out.
+This is the fastest way to lose motivation.